HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 • CDNs don't cache responses (POST is treated as state-modifying)

-• Cannot automatically retry during network failures
+• Cannot automatically retry on network failures

 • No safety guarantees at the HTTP layer